 He put his arm on my shoulder, "Good my boy, let me introduce you to several of my known acquaintances.
 I am certain that you shall be entertained by them."

-However, my attention was of apprising him of the storm and the cautious measures needed to be implemented.
-Surely, I thought, I was not the only person in the hotel preoccupied, with the ferocity of the storm that was no longer in the horizon.
+My attention was of apprising him of the storm and the cautious measures needed to be implemented.
+Surely, I thought, I was not the only person in the hotel preoccupied, with the ferocity of the storm.
 After he finished, he had proposed a token toast, with the fond commemoration of the reopening of the Batesville Hotel.
 I had waited for that opportunity to finally speak to him, about the minacious storm.
 As I had addressed him, he was busy with other thoughts on his mind, until I had obtained his full attention.

-"Mr. Bates, I did not wish to inopportune you, but there is an urgent matter that must be addressed with delicacy."
+"Mr. Bates, I do not wish to be inopportune, but there is an urgent matter that must be addressed with delicacy."